Hatch-Green Chile Enchilada Casserole

 A lot has changed since then.
 But two things remain the same: I still enjoy an occasional Taco Bell run, and my love for Mexican food hasn’t changed.
 It’s just a bit more elevated now, lol! 😉

-Layered Hatch Green Chile Enchilada Casserole
+Hatch-Green Chile Enchilada Casserole

 - 18 White Corn Tortillas